zelbaz946/precourse1/README.md

 ## Setting up Sublime Text

 Code is just text - instructions for the computer written in plain text.
-Therefore we could write it in a simple text editor - but most people choose to a more sophisticated text editor - we'll use Sublime Text 2 - it's become the standard in software engineering.
+Therefore we could write it in a simple text editor - but most people choose to use a more sophisticated text editor - we'll use Sublime Text 2 - it's become the standard in software engineering.
 It gives us features like automatic highlighting of different JavaScript keywords, auto-complete of terms and automatic indentation of our code.

 Download Sublime Text 2:
 <http://www.sublimetext.com/2>